Ascalon: Names

 Ascalon has been known by many variations of the same basic name over the millennia.
-It is speculated that the name comes from the Northwest Semitic and possibly Canaanite root Ṯ-Q-L, meaning "to weigh", which is also the root of "shekel".
+It is speculated that the name comes from the Northwest Semitic and possibly Canaanitic triliteral root ṯ-q-l 'to weigh', which is also the triliteral root of the word shekel.
+The ʔa + root construction, commonly used in Arabic and some other Central and Western Semitic languages (such as Hebrew), and seen in nearby place names like Ashdod and Achziv, could be either an elative (ie. "weightist") or plural (ie. "weights).

-The settlement is first mentioned in the Egyptian Execration Texts from the 18th-19th centuries BCE as Asqalānu.
-In the Amarna letters (c.
-1350 BCE), there are seven letters to and from King Yidya of Ašqaluna and the Egyptian pharaoh.
+The settlement is first mentioned in the Execration texts from the 18th-19th centuries BCE as Asqalānu.
+Seven of the Amarna letters (c.
+1350 BCE), are from King Yidya of Ašqaluna to Akhenaten, the pharaoh of the New Kingdom of Egypt, with the name showing evidence of the ā to ō Canaanite shift.
+The shift was not consistently applied, as in the Kadesh inscriptions (c.
+1274 BCE), it appears again with its long ā vowel form, ʾAsqalāna.
 The Merneptah Stele (c.
-1208 BCE) of the 19th dynasty recounts the Pharaoh putting down a rebellion at Asqaluna.
-The settlement is then mentioned eleven times in the Hebrew Bible as ʾAšqəlōn.
+1208 BCE), recounts that Merneptah, pharaoh of the Nineteenth Dynasty, put down a rebellion there: "Plundered is Israel with every evil; Carried off is Asqaluni".
+The settlement is also mentioned eleven times in the Hebrew Bible as ʾAšqəlōn.

-In the Hellenistic period, Askálōn emerged as the Ancient Greek name for the city, persisting through the Roman period and later Byzantine period.
+In the Hellenistic period, Askálōn emerged as the Koine Greek name for the city, persisting through the Roman Empire and later Byzantine Empire.

-In the Early Islamic period, the Arabic form became ʿAsqalān.
-The medieval Crusaders called it Ascalon.
+In the Early Islamic period, the official Arabic form ʿAsqalān revived the original long ā form.
+The Crusaders of the Kingdom of Jerusalem called it Ascalon.
+The Arabic adjectival nisba al-Asqalani is still used to denote those from Ascalon, like Ibn Hajar al-Asqalani, or its successor city al-Majdal, Asqalan.

-In modern Hebrew it is known as Ashkelon.
+In Modern Hebrew, it is known as Ashkelon.
 Today, Ascalon is a designated archaeological area known as Tel Ashkelon ("Mound of Ascalon") and administered as Ashkelon National Park.